mnieber/gen/genspec.md

 The cashcog:project /has a :dodo-config.
 :It /has a server:layer-group /with a stack:layer, frontend:layer and backend:layer.
 :It /has a :src-dir that /stores files from the mnieber/test:git-repository.
-:It /runs a frontend:service and a backend:service.
+:It /has a :docker-compose and a :docker-compose-dev file that are used to /run the frontend:service and backend:service.

 ### The stack:layer

-The stack:layer /has a :docker-compose and a :docker-compose-dev file that are used to /run the frontend:service and backend:service.
+The stack:layer is used to /run :docker-compose.

 ### The frontend:service in the frontend:layer